Martin Němec (musician)

-Martin Němec (born 16 June 1957 in Prague) is a Czech rock musician and composer.
+Martin Němec (born 16 June 1957) is a Czech rock musician and composer.

 Between 1977 and 1983 he studied at Academy of Fine Arts, Prague.
 In 1982, he founded the band called Precedens together with singer-songwriter Jan Sahara Hedl.
 He is keyboardist and a leader of this group.
 Since 2002, he is member of Lili Marlene, which released two studio albums.
 He is also film score composer, screenwriter and painter.
 He is a son of Czech painter Josef Němec.